xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ![quickstart-7.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-7.png)

-If you are selling e-goods and services everything is prity simple.
+If you are selling e-goods and services everything is pretty simple.
 Click **Mark all products and non-shippable** and that's it!
 The wizard will set the [Requires shipping product option](https://kb.x-cart.com/products/products/managing_products/adding_products/basic_product_setup.html#shipping "X-Cart Quickstart Onboarding Wizard") for all products in your store to NO and all shipping methods will automatically be disabled.

 If you sell tangible goods, the process is a bit more complicated.
 You need to set up shipping options for them.
 For this purpose click the **Set up shipping** button.